-Finding the finest external hard drive for Mac is important because it prevents you from overloading your Mac computer with enormous data that slow it down.
-As an alternative, you can move everything from your Mac to an external storage device so that you can access anything from anywhere at any time.
+Finding the finest external hard drive for Mac is essential because it prevents you from overloading your Mac computer with enormous data that slow it down.
+Alternatively, you can move everything from your Mac to an external storage device so that you can access anything from anywhere at any time.

 However, the issue then could be if you unintentionally remove files from your external hard disk.
-Worsely, you need Mac repair external hard drive if the files on your external hard drive get corrupted.
+Worsely, you need to repair external hard drive on Mac if the files on your external hard drive get corrupted.

 In this article, we prepare seven options for repairing an external hard drive on Mac, while some techniques, such as using a Mac Terminal, risk data loss.
-To save the data from your corrupted external hard drive and prevent further data loss, we highly advise you first to recover data from your Mac external hard drive.
+To save the data from your corrupted external hard drive and prevent further data loss, we highly advise you to recover data from your Mac external hard drive first.

 Don't worry if you can't view or see every piece of saved data on the hard drive.
 You may easily recover your lost data from the drive by using EaseUS Data Recovery Wizard for Mac, which can easily retrieve data from inaccessible HDDs, USB flash drives, SD memory cards, and other storage devices.

-- 🏠It can recover lost partitions on Mac from the PC or the original internal/external hard drive of the Mac.
+- It can recover partition Mac from the PC or the Mac's original internal/external hard drive.

-- 📀It supports a variety of device types, so you may recover data from deleted or formatted disks on a Mac, SSD, or HDD.
+- It supports various device types, so you may recover data from deleted or formatted disks on a Mac, SSD, or HDD.